 Australia's Lynas to provide Malaysian authorities more info to resume radioactive waste disposal assessment

-Lynas said as part of the DOE's process of assessing the EIA, it has requested further information.
+Lynas, the largest rare earths producer outside China, said the DOE has requested further information and the company is working together with the relevant Malaysian federal and state governments to submit the information.

-"Once the information is provided, Lynas has been advised by the DOE that the assessment of the EIA will resume," it said, adding that it is working together with the relevant Malaysian federal and state governments for submit the information.
+"Once the information is provided, Lynas has been advised by the DOE that the assessment of the EIA will resume," it said.

+Lynas was granted a three-year licence renewal from Malaysia's Atomic Energy Licensing Board in February last year to operate its $800-million plant in the east-coast town of Kuantan.

+The license renewal came with conditions for Lynas to meet, including building a cracking and leaching facility outside Malaysia before July 2023, after which the company will not be allowed to import raw materials containing naturally occurring radioactive material.

 (Reporting by Liz Lee; Editing by Michael Perry)